lfginweb3/solana-bot/README.md

 ## Pricing
 We only provide our system to a limitted number of customers, to make a better ecosystem and preventing competition with each other.
 (5 in total currently)

+Due to complexity of internal processing of our system, it is not feasible to build the program environment yourself.
+We'll handle these jobs.

 For security reason and overall stability, we will deploy the system for each partner on different servers seperately.